nimbix/jarvice-helm/README.md

 The `deploy2k8s-weave-net` shell script included in the `scripts` directory of this helm chart can be used to deploy it into the kubernetes cluster.
-Execute `./scripts/deploy2k8s-weave-net` wth `--help` to see all of the current command line options:
+Execute `./scripts/deploy2k8s-weave-net` with `--help` to see all of the current command line options:
 ```bash
 Usage: